Donate today to help support our mission!

 ICFs which have already downsized are not safe from the DRO's attacks.
 DRO states in its July 1, 2014 letter to the Kasich administration,

 “...moving from a large facility to a smaller facility will not mitigate the inherent segregation...
 By committing to construct and maintain these new facilities, the State is subjecting yet another generation of Ohioans with development disabilities to a life of segregation.

 Read the State's response HERE.

-Parents, siblings and guardians serving as pro se counsel for their family members with severe and profound intellectual and developmental (I/DD) disabilities filed a motion on April 19, 2017 in federal court to intervene in the class action brought by Disability Rights Ohio (DRO) against the state of Ohio over its Developmental Disabilities system.
+On April 29, 2017, parents, siblings and guardians serving as pro se counsel for their family members with severe and profound intellectual and developmental (I/DD) disabilities filed a motion on April 19, 2017 in federal court to intervene in the class action brought by Disability Rights Ohio (DRO) against the state of Ohio over its Developmental Disabilities system.